Use case #0001

 Utility payment history Electricity, water, LPG, piped gas payments — obligation fulfilment history outside formal credit Moderate Bank debit match to known utility providers · State utility APIs where available Utility bills may be in landlord's name; not all utilities have digital payment trails

-Telecom behaviour Mobile plan tenure, bill payment regularity, plan tier — proxy for financial stability and commitment fulfilment Moderate Telecom bureau (TRAI-regulated) or consent-based operator data Strong for postpaid subscribers; prepaid tells much less
+Telecom behavior Mobile plan tenure, bill payment regularity, plan tier — proxy for financial stability and commitment fulfilment Moderate Telecom bureau (TCPA / FCC-regulated) or consent-based operator data Strong for postpaid subscribers; prepaid tells much less

-GST returns (SE borrowers) Business vintage, turnover trend, filing regularity — primary income signal for self-employed thin-file borrowers Strong (for SE) Borrower-shared GST credentials or GST system API Only for GST-registered businesses; micro-enterprise below threshold excluded
+sales tax / federal tax returns (SE borrowers) Business vintage, turnover trend, filing regularity — primary income signal for self-employed thin-file borrowers Strong (for SE) Borrower-shared sales tax / federal tax credentials or sales tax / federal tax system API Only for sales tax / federal tax-registered businesses; micro-enterprise below threshold excluded

 Rental payment via bank Consistent rental payments are a proxy for obligation management discipline in the absence of formal credit Moderate Bank statement pattern matching · Regular credits to same landlord account Only detectable if rental is paid via bank transfer, not cash